reddemhari055/Data-Analysis-Dashboard/README.md

 5. Average Pizzas Per Order: The average number of pizzas sold per order, calculated by dividing the total number of pizzas sold by the total number of orders.

 -Dashboard Interaction Home Pizza Sales <a href="https://github.com/reddemhari055/Data-Analysis-Dashboard/blob/main/Home%20Page%20Desktop.png">View Dashboard</a>

+##CHARTS REQUIREMENT
+We would like to visualize various aspects of our pizza sales data to gain insights and understand key trends.
+We have identified the following requirements for creating charts:
+1. Daily Trend for Total Orders: o	Create a bar chart that displays the daily trend of total orders over a specific time period. o	This chart will help us identify any patterns or fluctuations in order volumes on a daily basis.

+2. Monthly Trend for Total Orders: o	Create a line chart that illustrates the hourly trend of total orders throughout the day. o	This chart will allow us to identify peak hours or periods of high order activity.

+3. Percentage of Sales by Pizza Category: o	Create a pie chart that shows the distribution of sales across different pizza categories. o	This chart will provide insights into the popularity of various pizza categories and their contribution to overall sales.

+4. Percentage of Sales by Pizza Size: o	Generate a pie chart that represents the percentage of sales attributed to different pizza sizes. o	This chart will help us understand customer preferences for pizza sizes and their impact on sales.

+5. Total Pizzas Sold by Pizza Category: o	Create a funnel chart that presents the total number of pizzas sold for each pizza category. o	This chart will allow us to compare the sales performance of different pizza categories.

+6. Top 5 Best Sellers by Revenue, Total Quantity, and Total Orders: o	Create a bar chart highlighting the top 5 best-selling pizzas based on the Revenue, Total Quantity, and Total Orders. o	This chart will help us identify the most popular pizza options.

+7. Bottom 5 Best Sellers by Revenue, Total Quantity, and Total Orders: o	Create a bar chart showcasing the bottom 5 worst-selling pizzas based on the Revenue, Total Quantity, and Total Orders. o	This chart will enable us to identify underperforming or less popular pizza options.

 -Dashboard Interaction Best/Worst Sellers <a href="https://github.com/reddemhari055/Data-Analysis-Dashboard/blob/main/Best%20%26%20Worst%20Seller%20Desktop%20View.png">View Dashboard</a>